-Introduces the student to the principles of pharmacology, including drug terminology; drug origins, forms, and actions; routes of administration; as well as the use of generic name drugs, trade name drugs, and categories of drugs to treat various body systems.
+Introduces the principles of pharmacology, including drug terminology; drug origins, forms, and actions; routes of administration; the use of generic name drugs and trade name drugs; and categories of drugs to treat various body systems.

-Prerequisite: Grade of C or better in HSC 0003C, MEA 0002C, MEA 0501C, MEA 0506C.
-Offered: SP.
+Prerequisite: Grade of C or better in HSC 0003C, MEA 0002C, MEA 0501C.